-Use the online form to set up a new Gaming Duty group, or to disband an existing group.
+Set up a new Gaming Duty group, or disband an existing group using form GD60.

 Group treatment for Gaming Duty purposes allows 2 or more corporate bodies to be treated as a single entity accounting for Gaming Duty under the Departmental Trader Reference Number (DTRN) of their representative member.

-The representative member or the person who controls the group must fill in this application.
+The representative member or the person who controls the group must apply.

 To set up a new Gaming Duty group, or to disband an existing group, you can either:

 - use the online form (sign in to, or set up a Government Gateway account)

 - fill in the form on-screen, print it off and post it to HM Revenue and Customs (HMRC)

 If you use the online form, you’ll get a reference number.
 Use it to track the progress of your form.